 - Edge the yard

-- Fix sagging gutters or downspouts falling apart
+- Fix sagging gutters or downspouts

-- Remove leaves in the gutters
+- Remove leaves from the gutters

 - Pressure wash the house